NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Shelyn - Minor Curse.md

-**Minor Curse** You heart churns with remorse.
-Each day, you are [[Conditions/Sickened 1|Sickened 1]] as a specific misdeed plays out in your mind over and over in guilt.
+You heart churns with remorse.
+Each day, you are [[Conditions/Sickened|Sickened 1]] as a specific misdeed plays out in your mind over and over in guilt.

 You can't remove this condition, though it abates enough for you to quickly eat and drink when necessary.
-If you make amends or otherwise earnestly pursue redemption for the misdeed, the [[Conditions/Sickened 1|Sickened]] condition fades completely that day.
+If you make amends or otherwise earnestly pursue redemption for the misdeed, the sickened condition fades completely that day.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*